cosmos/ibc/spec/ics-25-handler-interface/README.md

 function closeChannel(string id) -> Future<Maybe<Err>>
 ```

-By default, channels are owned by the creating module.

 ### Packets

+Packets are permissioned by channel (only a module which owns a channel can send on it).

 ```coffeescript
 function sendPacket(Packet packet) -> Future<Maybe<Timeout>>